hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ### Electricity prices
 The market regulator announces electricity prices in advance.
 We'll optimize only for the time when we know the prices.
 Trying to predict prices for longer period would likely bring only marginal improvement.
 And it would be a lot more work.
+(Due to the battery capacity, it almost never makes sense to store the energy for more than a day).

 ### Predicting power plant production
 There are several APIs that provide estimates of solar panel production.
 Some are even free(-ish).
 Outsourcing this problem would definitely be our go-to option if possible.
 We tested a few APIs, but their predictions were way off.
-Integrating a third-party solution that is imprecise did not seem like the best option.
+Integrating a third-party solution that is imprecise did not seem like the best choice.
 Paying a lot of money for a commercial solution does not align with our idea of a hobby project.
-We decided to build our own.
+Hence, we had to build our own.

-I have skimmed several papers on topics such as predicting solar panel production.
+I have skimmed several papers on topics like predicting solar panel production and sunlight intensity.
 None of them seemed to be a good fit for our problem.
 They were usually too complex, and were dealing with longer term predictions.
 Some authors seemed to care more about applying neural networks than finding a practical solution.
 We need predictions for only a couple of hours in advance.
-And we want something simple so we can twist and bend it to our needs.
+And we want a non-complicated solution, so we can adapt it to our needs.

-This led us to a super simple solution.
+This led us to a super simple approach.
 We use a weighted average of the last five days of production to estimate daily production.
 (Yesterday's weather is an ok predictor of today's weather.)

 Think of a formula like this:
 ```
 production[0] = (1/1 * production[-1] + ... + 1/5 * production[-5]) / (1 + ... + 1/5)
 ```

-Then, we distribute the production over the day using sunlight intensity approximation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
+Then, we distribute the production over the day using sunlight intensity calculation (see [this](https://astronomy.stackexchange.com/a/25801) StackExchange answer).
 I.e., we basically estimate the sunlight intensity based on geographical location and time of the day.

 Off course, we are neglecting many factors such as cloud cover and temperature.